kshaffer/kshaffer.github.io/_posts/2016-01-16-computational-musicology.md

 [The Million Song Dataset](http://labrosa.ee.columbia.edu/millionsong/) ― "a freely-available collection of audio features and metadata for a million contemporary popular music tracks" (Columbia Univ.).

+[Reference Annotations: The Beatles (and others)](http://isophonics.net/content/reference-annotations-beatles) ― a substantial collection of annotations for The Beatles catalogue, including chords, beats, keys, and large-scale structure.

 [*Empirical Musicology Review*](http://emusicology.org/).